FAQs about the identity protection personal identification number (IP PIN)

 See Where's My Refund? for more information on the status of your refund.

-Q21: If I cannot validate my identity through the Get an IP PIN tool, how else can I participate in the IP PIN Program? (updated December 15, 2023)
+Q21: If I cannot validate my identity or access my online account, how else can I participate in the IP PIN Program? (updated May 16, 2024)

 A21: There are two alternative methods to receive an IP PIN: